 Nicole LaBonde, founder and Master Instructor of CABARRET agrees.
 “Put your workout on your calendar, just like any other appointment you have.
 You wouldn’t break a business meeting with a client or partner, so don’t break one with yourself!
 Your health is actually critical to running your business… So, give it the same consideration as your other business activities.”

 Once you’ve decided to make your health a priority and scheduled the time to do it, you’ve taken the most important step.
-After that, you can determine what form self-care will take for you.
+And after learning more healthy lifestyle tips at MrTrimFit.com, you can determine what form of self-care will work for you.

 Bust Stress with Meditation